haider-ismail/vueCookieConsent/README.md

 This this is a simple plug-and-play Vue Single File Component for cookie consent management.

+- Shows a cookie consent banner on page load
 - Saves consent status to local storage
 - Drops analytical and functional cookies based on user consent
+- Cookie management center (modal)

 To minimise the number of dependencies required, I have intentionally not included Typescript in this Single File Component.
 If your project is using Typescript, I highly recommmend you make the required updates to the Javascript methods to leverage it.